OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

 ::

   outputs:
-    - console:                                    #Output on your screen.
+    - console:                          # Output to screen (stdout/stderr).
-        enabled: yes                              #This option is enabled.
+        enabled: yes                    # This option is enabled.
-        #level: notice                            #Use a different level than the default.
+        #level: notice                  # Use a different level than the default.
-    - file:                                       #Output stored in a file.
+    - file:                             # Output stored in a file.
-        enabled: no                               #This option is not enabled.
+        enabled: no                     # This option is not enabled.
-        filename: /var/log/suricata.log           #Filename and location on disc.
+        filename: /var/log/suricata.log # Filename and location on disc.
-        level: info                               #Use a different level than the default.
+        level: info                     # Use a different level than the default.
-    - syslog:                                     #This is a program to direct log-output to several directions.
+    - syslog:                           # Output using syslog.
-        enabled: no                               #The use of this program is not enabled.
+        enabled: no                     # The use of this program is not enabled.
-        facility: local5                          #In this option you can set a syslog facility.
+        facility: local5                # Syslog facility to use.
-        format: "[%i] <%d> -- "                   #The option to set your own format.
+        format: "[%i] <%d> -- "         # Output format specific to syslog.
-        #level: notice                            #Use a different level than the default.
+        #level: notice                  # Use a different level than the default.

 Packet Acquisition
 ------------------